openmpf/openmpf-components/cpp/KeywordTagging/README.md

 can be encountered multiple times in the `TEXT` output, the results are organized as follows:

-* `TEXT [TAGS] TRIGGER WORDS`: Each distinct trigger word is separated by a semicolon followed by a space.
+* `TEXT [TAG] TRIGGER WORDS`: Each distinct trigger word is separated by a semicolon followed by a space.
 For example: `TEXT TRIGGER WORDS=trigger1; trigger2`
     * Because semicolons can be part of the trigger word itself, those semicolons will be encapsulated in brackets.
 For example,